Chinese Area Studies B.A.

 Transfer students with 24 or more credits and current UMD students who change colleges to CLA are exempt from this requirement.
 New first-year students with 24 or more PSEO credits may request to be waived from this requirement.

 The Board of Regents, on recommendation of the faculty, grants degrees from the University of Minnesota.
 Requirements for an undergraduate degree from University of Minnesota Duluth include the following:

-1. Minor or second major.
+1. A second field of study (either a minor or another major).
 2. Study abroad is required for this major.